nham/wabbo_old_old/notes/metric.md

 ## Open and closed sets

+TODO: make the notation for open balls consistent.
+I believe I'm using all kinds of crap now :)

 An **open ball** of radius r around x is the set of all points in the metric space that are less than a distance r from x.
 In symbols:

   $$ B_r(x_0) = \{ x : d(x, x_0) < r \}$$